jlilj/jlilj/README.md

 **`Data Analytics/Engineering`**

-I'm a senior data analyst/engineer focused on improving economy, efficiency and effectiveness by developing user-friendly solutions and solving everyone's favourite data questions - "What does this mean?" and "How do we use it?".
+I'm a senior data analyst/engineer focused on improving economy, efficiency and effectiveness by developing user-friendly solutions and solving everyone's favourite data questions - "What does this mean?" and "How do we use it?"

 A results-driven data professional with over seven years of experience in data analytics, development and migration projects.
 Proficient in SQL and Python with a strong background in Excel, Power BI, and cloud computing.
 Track record of delivering actionable insights and value to large UK companies.